izabera/izabera.github.io/README.md

 Requirements
 ------------

+It should work fine on any GNU/Linux platform.
+I only tested it with GNU utils and probably some parts use GNU extensions.

-The only true requirement outside of bash is an external markdown converter.
+The only requirement outside of that is an external markdown converter.
 By default, it uses the python pip markdown module.
 If you absolutely cannot use it, you'll have to edit `makeblog` and substitute it with yours.